 To resize partition in Windows 11 laptop/desktop/tablet, third party software is better choice.
 NIUBI Partition Editor has free edition for Windows 11/10/8/7/Vista/XP home computer users.
 Better than other tools, it has unique 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.
 Because of the special file-moving algorithm, it is much faster to resize disk partition.

-Download the free edition, you'll see all storage device with partition layout and other information on the right.
-Click the front of disk or any single partition, you'll see available operations on the left and by right clicking.
+Download NIUBI free edition, you'll see all storage device with partition layout and other information on the right.
+Right click any single partition or the front of disk, you'll see available operations, unavailable options are hidden automatically.

 How to resize partition in Windows 11 computer with NIUBI Partition Editor: